absdnd/kaustubh-sadekar.github.io/_portfolio/p172-Low-Cost-Stereo-Camera-From-USB-Webcams.md

 Stereo Calibration
 ------------------

 I created a **custom stereo calibration grid using ArUco markers**.
-It is easier to detect compared to checkerboard pattern.
-The marker corner detection is done using aruco class in OpenCV.
+It is easier to detect compared to the checkerboard pattern.
+The marker corner detection is done using
+ArUco class in OpenCV.

 <p align="center">
   <img src='/images/calibration.gif'>